SoftwareHeritage/swh-loader-git/README.md

 Git repository and inject into the SWH dataset all contained files that weren't known before.

-The main entry points are
+The main entry points are:

-- :class:`swh.loader.git.loader.GitLoader` for the main loader which ingests a remote git repository's contents.
+- :class:`swh.loader.git.loader.GitLoader` for the main loader which can ingest either local or remote git repository's contents.
+This is the main implementation deployed in production.

-- :class:`swh.loader.git.from_disk.GitLoaderFromDisk` which ingests a local git clone repository.
+- :class:`swh.loader.git.from_disk.GitLoaderFromDisk` which ingests only local git clone repository.

 - :class:`swh.loader.git.loader.GitLoaderFromArchive` which ingests a git repository